vinayyadav6054/devTinder/homework.md

 -Create a free cluster on mongodb official website (Mongodb Atlas) -Install mongoose library
--Connect your application to the Database
+-Connect your application to the Database "Connection-url/devTinder" Call the connectDB function and connect to database before starting application on 3000 -Create a userSchema and user Model
+-Create a POST /signup API to add data to database -Push some documents using API calls from postman -Error Handling using try, catch